MDPvis/MDPvis.github.io/README.md

 * Step (How fast the value changes when pressing a button)
 * Units

-of each parameter.
 An example of this data structure in Python is:

     return {